susam/lab/web/sockets/README.md

     program listens on a TCP port.
 A client connects to it.
 The server responds with the current time on the server in the welcome message.
 The client can request for the current time anytime by sending a message.
-The server program is extremely simple on purpose and handles all incoming connections sequentially.
+The server program provided here is extremely simple on purpose and handles all incoming connections sequentially.
 The focus here is on inspecting the packet traffic, not developing a robust server program.
-This became a popular way of developing network applications in the 1980s.
+The usage of TCP sockets to develop network applications became popular in the 1980s.
 The technology behind this approach has its roots in Berkeley sockets that was introduced in 1983.
 This was later standardized in the POSIX socket API.
 The example program here uses Python's standard library `socket` module that provides access to the Berkeley socket interface.

   - As a plain web application ([webapp.py](webapp.py)): The server program contains a web server that serves a dynamic web page that